 Continuing Care Retirement Communities, or “CRCC,” are extremely popular for seniors as well.
 It allows you to buy into an independent living situation that best suits your needs and includes amenities that provide a relatively maintenance-free lifestyle.
 They offer onsite advanced medical care, such as custodial care or memory care.
 One thing to note is that some contracts provide custodial care as part of the up front fee and ongoing fee, and some do not.
 If the contract does not, it will require additional out of pocket expenses to pay for custodial care, should you need it down the road.
 That care, if needed, could be funded by a Long-term care insurance policy.
 A major downside to this option are the costs associated with them.
 Most require a significant up front fee that is non refundable, in addition to the monthly maintenance fee.
 However, I have several clients who live in CRCC’s and don’t regret it for one second.
 Be sure to consult with your attorney, tax advisor and financial planner before entering any contracts with a CRCC.
 Also, talk to friends or acquaintances that live at one you are interested in to get their perspective.
 This is a great resource if you are considering this route (CCRC’s).

 As you can see, there are many considerations for long-term care planning and there is no right answer on how you plan.
 Your personal goals, circumstances, and financial situation all play a factor on whether you self-insure, buy insurance, or a combination of the two.
-Additionally, if you plan to buy insurance, there are different carriers that offer insurance with many flavors of the product.
+If you plan to buy insurance, there are different carriers that offer insurance with many flavors of the product.
 I always advise getting several options to consider, and of course fit that decision within the framework of your overall financial plan.
+Finally, there are other risks in retirement, in addition to Long-term care risk.
+I wrote about it in a previous article, Four Stress Tests for a Bulletproof Retirement Plan.
+You can read it here.

 If you would like help planning for your retirement and have questions about protecting against the risk of long-term care, you can schedule a complimentary “Mutual Fit” meeting below.